InAnYan/ilispy/README.md

 # Ilispy
 Ilispy - Lisp dialect and interpreter.
 It was written, while reading a book "Build Your Own Lisp" by Daniel Holden [https://www.buildyourownlisp.com/].
-This Lisp dialect is similar to original and to the one in book.
+This Lisp dialect is similar to the original and to the one in book.
 Ilispy has quoted expressions and macros.
 It doesn't have Q-exprs.
 Untested fully, quality is not guaranteed.